Surgical First Assist

 In what term do students start clinicals?

-Spring.
+The first semester of the program.
 Students will complete a one-week lab at the start of the semester prior to beginning clinicals.

 Where do students participate in clinicals?